NikJagan/UNICEF_EUR_Group_4_Public/README.md

 9. _days to donate.R_ This script allows to build the histogram of amount of days that passed between pledge & online donations used in the methodology section of report.

+10. _shapley.R_ Code used to produce shapley values for the presentation

 ## Recommendations on continuity

 In this section, we will provide advice on how to ensure continuity of this project.